Dogs and cats that don’t shed: Ten breeds to know about

 This breed is active, athletic and always curious – remaining energetic well into their senior years.
 They often like to play and learn tricks from their owners and are good for a family with other pets as long as they’re properly introduced.
 However, they are larger than the average house cat, with males weighing 4.5 to 7 kilos and females weighing 4 to 5.5 kilos.
 Their close-lying coat is luxuriously soft and requires little grooming.

 Just because you suffer from allergies (or would rather not spend every free moment trying to rid your home of pet hair) doesn’t mean you have to give up the possibility of a pet.
 You just have to find the right fit for you and your family.
+Even non-shedding breeds require regular coat care to keep them healthy and shiny.

 Share On